| Peter Upton's |

 colours.

-This was just a double pack of the newer version of set C139.
-However, whereas that set was usually in green, these were in navy blue with white trim, and red with black trousers, so it matched well with the two teams in the standard Club Edition of the game.
+This was just a double pack of the second version of set C139.
+However, whereas in that set the figures were usually produced on green plastic, in green tracksuits, this set was hand-painted on flesh plastic.
+The kits worn were navy blue with white trim, and red with black trousers and trim, so the set matched well with the two teams in the standard Club Edition of the game.
 Of course, as the figures were identical, both benches had a manager with his head in his hands.
-Are they watching a nil-nil or a six-all do you think?
+Are they watching a nil-nil or a six-all draw do you think?

-The set dropped to the dreaded "available on request" list of 1982, and didn't carry on into the "61" renumbered range of 1984, although the single bench did continue in some form right up to the 1996 range.
+The set dropped to the dreaded "available on request" list of 1982, and didn't carry on into the "61xxx" renumbered range of 1984, although it is still on the "request" list as late as January 1985.
+The single bench was more successful and did continue in some form right up to the 1996 range.

 C180: The